ENCORE: CHARLOTTE 1974 - THE GOOD, THE BAD, THE UGLY

 “The fans loved the nitro cars and it wasn’t that far from Rockingham,” Jones added.

 Nitro cars and more than three dozen Pro Stock cars were more than enough to keep the Saturday crowd excited.

-Carrier is a promoter and that nature always ensured he’d have between rounds exhibition to keep the spectators entertained.
+Carrier was a promoter and that nature always ensured he’d have between-rounds exhibition to keep the spectators entertained.